CurryEleison/hmac-node-requests/README.md

 https://bitoftech.net/2014/12/15/secure-asp-net-web-api-using-api-key-authentication-hmac-authentication/ .
 Code is from https://stackoverflow.com/questions/49495333/nodejs-equivalent-of-c-sharp-code-for-hmac-sha256-authorization .

+## Status

+Was used to access a particular migration endpoint.
+Project is finished and this tool is no longer needed.

 ## Installation

 Do an `npm install` to get dependencies.
 If you use a `NODE_ENV` then make a copy